Skip to content

 Unit and building names with spaces in them, like "Great General", can be inputted in 2 ways:

-Some commands operate on a tile or unit you need to select on the map before opening the console.
+Some commands operate on a tile or unit you need to select on the map.
+You can also do so while the console is open.